slint-ui/slint/api/cpp/docs/types.md

 }
 ```

-It would result in the following type being generated:
+will generate the following type in C++:

 ```cpp
 class MyStruct {